williambevans/Liri-Node-App/README.md

 # Liri-Node-App

 LIRI is a Language Interpretation and Recognition Interface.
-Use LIRI to find out about a song, search for upcoming concets, search a movie, or just choose a random action from your own random file.
+Use LIRI to spotify search a song, search for upcoming concets, search a movie, or just choose a random action from your own random file.

 # Technologies Used